Ramialison-Lab/VR-CardiomicsZSpace/README.md

 ## Supported Devices

-Currently all zSpace devices from AIO 200 upwards are fully supported if not declared EOA.
+Currently all zSpace devices from AIO 200 upwards are fully supported if not declared EOL.

 ## Upload Files